A Taste Of South America

 We met the entire family of Frank's first son's mother Sonia who has not been to Bolivia to see her two sisters for many years.
 What an awesome, friendly group of people.
 We ate and talked and had a really wonderful evening.

-Wendy, Sonya's sisters daughter, and her husband took Frank and I all the way to see lake Titicaca and Copacabana beach.
+Wendy, Sonya's sisters daughter, and her husband took Frank and I on the long journey to see lake Titicaca and Copacabana beach.
 Copacabana beach is a popular beach that sits on the shores of lake Titicaca not far from the Peruvian border.
 This turned out to be a 10 hour round trip journey from La Paz.

 The mountains you see in the pictures are all in excess of 5182 m (17,000 ft) elevation with some being more than 6,096 m (20,000 ft) tall.
-Apparently La Paz in a climbers paradice where we ran into several groups of European climbers, one staying at our hotel, acclimating in La Paz for a week or more so they could go climb one mountain or another.
-These mountains are ice covered all year long.
-However, this covering and the associated glaciers are diminishing rapidly as is being witnessed all over the world.
+Apparently La Paz is a climbers paradice where we ran into several groups of European climbers, one staying at our hotel, acclimating in La Paz for a week or more so they could go climb one mountain or another.
+These mountains are ice covered year-round.
+However, this covering and the associated glaciers are diminishing rapidly due to global warming as is being witnessed all over the world.

-We left La Paz and drove route 2 along the high-altitude basin 3,810 m (12,500 ft) above sea level, located between the eastern and western Andean cordilleras (an extensive chain of mountains or mountain ranges), that covers an area of 57,000 km2 (22,008 miles2).
+We left La Paz and drove route 2 along the high-altitude basin 3,810 m (12,500 ft), located between the eastern and western Andean cordilleras (an extensive chain of mountains or mountain ranges), that covers an area of 57,000 km2 (22,008 miles2).

 It took a couple of hours for us to arrive at Estrecho de Tiquina.
 This is where the road ends and if you wish to continue a "ferry" must taken across a fresh water channel to a little town called Mercado de San Pedro de Tiquina.
 Most of the "ferry" operators only speak the local language and will not speak to you in spanish and will not acknowledge you if you speak to them in spanish.